 It’s in the Sierra Foothills that oranges flourish.
 Mild winters and warm summers maximize the natural sweetness of the fruit.
 They also get extended “hang time” on the tree, which allows the fruit to reach its full flavor potential.

 To continuously offer top-quality produce, Pleasant Oaks Ranch citrus are only picked when perfectly tree-ripe…a secret that makes their intense sweetness even better.
 Tree-ripening also means the oranges are not intended for shipping across a long distance.
 Fortunately for us, that’s not a problem since we are so close to Ron’s orchard, and Ron’s crew pick & pack each orange by hand, which also helps prevent bruising during transit to our store.
 At no point are they dyed, gassed or treated with chemical preservatives in any way.

 Compare that to large agribusiness.
 Many larger growers must pick their oranges a bit green to keep them stable for shipping over thousands of miles.
 Their citrus are picked immature and gassed with ethylene gas, which gives them a kind of yellowy color – but they never turn deep orange because they didn’t ripen on the tree.
 And, as you may guess, that means their flavor and sugar is off.

 What’s more is that Ron does not pick and store any Navels to ship out to in the event of rain.
 If it’s raining, Ron postpones harvest to ensure quality and fresh deliveries to his customers.

-Whether you eat them plain, juice them, toss the segments in a salad, such as a Winter Citrus Salad with a Navel Orange & Blue Cheese Vinaigrette, or even poach them, seek out these pesticide-free oranges from Sigona’s.
+Whether you eat them plain, juice them, toss the segments in a salad, or even poach them, seek out these pesticide-free oranges from Sigona’s.
 They’re simply some of the sweetest, juiciest oranges around, sweetened even more by their environmentally-friendly growing methods.